 Odds and sods: stray images and stories from the far and recent past, updated as things come to light.

 Here is an interesting comparison of two shows and their publicity posters.
-The first is from the Sport for Jove production of The Three Sisters, performed at The Seymour Centre last year:
+The first is from the Sport for Jove production of The Three Sisters, performed at The Seymour Centre in 2016:

-…and the second is for The Sydney Theatre Co’s current production of The Three Sisters:
+…and the second is for The Sydney Theatre Co’s production of The Three Sisters in Nov 2017:

 Gee…there’s something going on there that I just can’t put my finger on…What could it be?